theodo/serverless-ide-plugins/README.md

 Search for `handler` tag located under `functions` tag.
 Then open the associated code file.
 ![alt text](./docs/jump.to.code.png "Jump to lambda code implementation")

-- Navigation from step in state machine to lambda definition (found in any Yaml file)<br>
+- Navigation from a given step in state machine to lambda definition (found in any Yaml file)<br>
 Search for `Fn::GetAtt: [XXXX, Arn]` located inside Step in State Machine definition. <br>
-Then jump to `XXXX` definition found in serverless file.
+Then jump to `XXXX` definition found in serverless files.
 ![alt text](./docs/jump.to.lambda.png "Jump to lambda definition")

 - Navigation from state machine "step" usage to "step" definition<br>
 Search for `Next: XXXX` or `Default: XXXX`tags in state machine definition.<br>
-Then jump to `XXXX` step found in current file (if exists)
+Then jump to `XXXX` step found in the current file (if exists)

 <h3>Code Completion</h3>